 Employment Outlook and Salary Information

-In 2013, lodging managers earned an average annual salary of $55,810, according to the U.S. Bureau of Labor Statistics (BLS).
-Employment for lodging managers was expected to increase by 1% from 2012-2022, per the BLS.
+In 2015, lodging managers earned an average annual salary of $57,810, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment for lodging managers was expected to increase by 8% from 2014-2024, per the BLS.
 To become a hotel operations manager, it helps to have a college degree and plenty of experience in the industry.